MethodsAndPractices/vsteam/.docs/Get-VSTeamOption.md

 <!-- #include "./synopsis/Get-VSTeamOption.md" -->

-There are two table formats defined for the Team.Option type, Default and Versions.
+There are two table formats defined for the vsteam_lib.Option type, Default and Versions.

 Default view contains Name, Area, Max Version and URI Template.